-Because the second generation HanTiles aren’t expected to be on the market until the second-half of 2018, you may be wondering whether you should wait until they’re released before going solar.
+You may be wondering whether you should wait until they’re released before going solar.

 You might want to wait for HanTiles if you are particularly concerned about aesthetics, like the appearance of HanTiles and are okay with a higher price tag.
 HanTiles, or other solar shingle and BIPV options, are also worth looking into if you have a restrictive homeowners association (HOA) that’s particular about the appearance of roofs in your neighborhood.
 Because these solar tiles and others are low profile and blend in well with the rest of the roof, many HOAs are more accepting of them versus a traditional solar installation.

 Solar tiles, HanTiles or otherwise, may also be worth consideration if you’re constructing a new home, or need a new roof anyway.
 The tiles can act as both your roofing material and a way to produce renewable energy for your home.

 On the other hand, the sooner you install solar on your property, the sooner you can start saving on your electricity bill.
 Traditional solar panels are a perfectly sufficient option for most properties, and they also have the advantage of being less expensive and higher efficiency when compared to BIPV options.
 This will mean a quicker payback period and larger overall savings, especially if you have limited roof space.

 The higher efficiency of conventional solar panels will also maximize your energy production over time.
 Even if your roof isn’t suitable for traditional panels or you’re worried about the appearance of solar panels on your roof, there are other types of installations available, such as ground mounts or carports.